 - Help your merchant customer with the key job to be done with the target stakeholder (a merchant’s customer, employee, or supplier).

-- Look for merchant-side network effects which are often to be found with aggregating scale or data sharing.
+- Look for merchant-side network effects, which are often to be found in aggregating scale or data sharing.

 - Land a wedge offering with the target stakeholder at the end of the merchant workflow.

-Put on your goggles, because today we are swimming in the deep end of the pool.
-As I philosophize on how to build the holy grail of a network, I recognize the data points are sparse and successful VSVs are few.
-But I believe that this opportunity is real and that the next generation of VSVs leaders will be platforms and networks.
-This article is me putting my stake in the ground—extension strategy is the future of SaaS.
+You should put on your goggles, because today we are swimming in the deep end of the pool.
+I recognize that this essay could be partially characterized as a philosophy treaty—the data points are rare and successfully extended VSVs are few.
+But I believe that this opportunity is real, and that the next generation of VSV leaders will be platforms and networks that extend into multiple stakeholders.
+This article is me putting my stake in the ground: extension strategy is the future of SaaS.

 Step 1: Help the Merchant with the Key Job to be Done

-You start the process by providing your core merchant customer an application that automates the key job to be done with your new, target stakeholder.
-I know, I know, that’s a sentence full of jargon.
+You start the process by providing your core merchant customer with an application that automates a key job to be done with your new, target stakeholder.
 Put simply, you’re optimizing towards two things:

-- Working with the target stakeholder gives you a trusted connection
+- Working with the target stakeholder through your merchant creates a trusted connection

 The closer your product gets to the target stakeholder, the more opportunity you have to create a control point with them.
 Ideally your merchant-facing app can create data and/or workflow gravity, bring in demand or funds, or change the consumer experience for the target stakeholder.

-For example, if your merchant’s employees were the target stakeholder, ideally the application you sell to the merchant would have any of the following attributes:
+For example, if your merchant’s employees were the target stakeholder, then the application you sell to the merchant would ideally have one or more of the following attributes:

 - Automation of tedious tasks such as shift scheduling (workflow gravity)